JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginDirectory`
 {#verifyPluginStructure-pluginDirectory}

-The location of the built plugin file which will be used for verification.
+Specifies the location of the built plugin file used for verification.

 {style="narrow"}
 Type